 The air is turning crisp, the leaves are starting to fall, and you’re breaking out your sweater collection.
 But is your HVAC system ready for cooler weather?
-Here are eight tips, from replacing your filter to sealing your windows, that’ll have your HVAC system ready for fall and winter.
+Use these fall HVAC efficiency tips, from replacing your filter to sealing your windows, to get your system ready for the cooler months.

-Setting up a maintenance schedule for your HVAC system not only helps it run optimally during hot and cold weather, it’ll also ensure a longer lifespan for your system.
-Ideally, you should have your system inspected twice a year by a local HVAC company, once before it gets cold and once before it gets warm, for a pre-season HVAC service call.
+Setting up a maintenance schedule for your HVAC system not only helps it run optimally during hot and cold weather, but it’ll likely prolong your system's life span.
+Ideally, you should hire a local HVAC company to inspect your system twice per year: once before it gets cold and once before it gets warm for a pre-season HVAC service call.

-Your pro will check your system and clean it, and let you know about any major issues that need to be addressed ASAP.
+Your pro will check your system and clean it, and they'll let you know about any major issues that need to be addressed.
 Tune-ups run in the neighborhood of $70 to $100.

 2. Replace Your Filter Monthly

-Changing your air filter is one of the easiest tips that’ll keep your HVAC system running smoothly for the fall season.
+Changing your air filter is one of the easiest fall HVAC efficiency tips that’ll keep your HVAC system running smoothly for the season.
 The reason is simple: When the filter is dirty, the system has to work harder to push air through, putting more stress on the system.

-When more stress is placed on your system, your energy bill goes up, and you can save up to 15% on energy bills by changing your filter regularly.
+When more stress is placed on your system, your energy bill goes up.
+In fact, you can save 5% to 15% on energy bills by changing your filter regularly, according to the U.S. Department of Energy.
 Your family’s health will thank you, too, especially if there are allergy or respiratory illness sufferers in the household.

 5. Keep Your Unit Clean

-If you have an outdoor unit, make sure it’s clean and free of sticks and leaves from bushes and trees.
+If you have an outdoor unit, make sure it’s clean and free of debris, like sticks and leaves.
 Any sort of debris can get in the way of airflow, so keeping the grates clean all season is a must.
 You can also hose down the unit to remove dust and grime from the compressor coils, but make sure you cut the power to the system beforehand.

 6. Unblock Your Registers